alanfranz/apt-current/README.md

 apt doesn't have this feature.
 An ```apt-get update``` is required before properly installing the latest version of a package, or before upgrading the system.

-Periodic updaters and exist, and this is not a great issue for servers, workstations, or often-on laptops: but it can be for not-so-often used virtual machines, and, mostly, **for container systems like Docker**.
+Periodic updaters do exist, and this is not a great issue for servers, workstations, or often-on laptops: but it can be tedious to manage for not-so-often used virtual machines, and, mostly, **for container systems like Docker**.
 I've seen many Dockerfiles resorting to lists deletion/forced updates every know an then, since an image can be very long-lived and the installations inside it are often automated.